ukwa/npld-access-stack/README.md

 _...TBA: Some information on how this works at present..._

 _...TBA: Some information on whether/how individual user sessions should be identified..._

+## Ongoing Development

+These services need to be kept up to date for security reasons, e.g. browser updates for the NPLD Player and so on.
+There are also many more formats than ePub and PDF that we need to find ways to support over time.
+Therefore, it is expected that we will be dedicating resources to the ongoing development of this service.

+Overall, the UK Web Archive team will be responsible for this service.
+This includes coordinating with any third-party developers, working with internal teams to support deployment, etc.

+However, the precise details of how this work is funded and managed across the Legal Deposit libraries need to be worked out.
+These include:

+- Where and how to capture/manage/prioritize the feature backlog. (e.g. an LDL committee)
+- Who will manage/oversee the development roadmap. (i.e. who is the Product Owner.)
+- How will releases be managed/rolled-out across LDLS.